 She said: "Where it has been safe to do so, we have arranged for residents to move back into their homes.

 "Three more households were able to return yesterday.

 "There are still 13 households currently staying in alternative accommodation.

 "We were able to arrange access yesterday for a number of these residents to collect personal belongings.

 "We are still assessing the extent of the damage to the worst affected homes and trying to establish timescales for when residents will be able to return.

 "For a small number of residents, it is likely their homes will need to be demolished and they will need to be re-housed."

-A POST-mortem examination of the human remains found in the rubble of a collapsed block of flats in West Oxford has proved inconclusive.
+A post-mortem examination of the human remains found in the rubble of the collapsed block of flats proved inconclusive yesterday.

-The force said this afternoon further tests will be carried out to identify the cause of death.
+The force said further tests will be carried out to identify the cause of death.

 As of yet the deceased person has not been formally identified.